byte-zone/ByteZone_Injector/README.md

         }
   }
   ```
+#### `Main.cs`
+contains the main entry point and user interface logic for the ByteZone Injector application.
+It provides functionality to select a process and a DLL file for injection, as well as options for choosing the injection method.
+Key features include:
+!.
+Retrieval of running processes and display in a list.
+2. Selection of a DLL file through a file dialog.
+3. Native injection of the selected DLL into the chosen process.
+4. Handling of user interactions such as button clicks and dropdown selections.
+5. Display of process names and their corresponding IDs in a list.
+6. Management of the user interface components such as buttons, dropdowns, and labels.
 ### Multiple Injection Methods

 ByteZone Injector offers various injection techniques to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.